Goring-on-Thames: Oxfordshire Village of the Year 2009

 On 10 July 2009, Goring was named Oxfordshire's Village of the Year, ahead of 11 other villages and succeeding Woodcote.
 The £1000 prize was put towards the village's hydro-electric project to generate electricity from the River Thames.
 The competition considered the depth of infrastructure and activity in the village and at Goring's £1 million hydro-electric plans.

 Calor success

 Goring-on-Thames was the winner in the Sustainability and Communications category and the Overall Regional Winner of the 2011 Calor Village of the Year regional heat for South England.

-Britain in Bloom

-Goring was a finalist in the small towns category of the Britain in Bloom contest in 2019.

 Notable residents

 In the summer of 1893, Oscar Wilde stayed at Ferry House in Goring with Lord Alfred Douglas.
 While there, Wilde began writing his play An Ideal Husband, which includes a main character named Lord Goring.

 An enlarged Ferry Cottage became the retirement home of Sir Arthur Harris, wartime leader of RAF Bomber Command, from 1953 until his death in 1984.
 He was buried in Burntwood Cemetery in Goring.

-The singer George Michael lived at Mill Cottage close to the river in his later years.
-He was found dead there at the age of 53 in the early hours of 25 December 2016.